Winnti Scenario: Biotech R&D Espionage

 “Which forensic artifacts are critical before any reset actions?
 Who owns that decision, and what does the CFCS coordination request require you to preserve?”

-If Merger Pressure Overrides Security Discipline:
+If Stakeholder Pressure Overrides Security Discipline:

 If Regulatory Coordination Is Delayed: